 Newly bought vehicles

-If you buy a brand new vehicle to take out of the UK (also known as supply of a ‘New Means of Transport’) you don’t have to pay UK VAT or vehicle taxes such as the registration fee.
+If you buy a brand new vehicle to take out of the UK (also known as supply of a ‘New Means of Transport’) you do not have to pay UK VAT or vehicle taxes such as the registration fee.

 Within the EU

-If you’re buying the new vehicle to take elsewhere in the EU you won’t have to pay VAT if you:
+If you’re buying the new vehicle to take elsewhere in the EU you will not have to pay VAT if you:

 - take it out of the UK within 2 months

-- don’t drive the vehicle in the UK unless you register and tax it
+- do not drive the vehicle in the UK unless you register and tax it

 Your supplier will get you to fill in form VAT 411.